SchwarzIT/onyx/apps/docs/src/tokens/introduction.md

 # Introduction

 Understanding the logic, structure and usage of tokens is crucial for creating onyx applications.
 Here is everything you need to know.
-Please feel free to contact the departments of UX/UI or Web Frontend Enterprise if you got further questions.
+Please feel free to visit our [Q&A](https://github.com/SchwarzIT/onyx/discussions/categories/q-a) if you have any questions.

 ## What is a design token?